We’re here 24/7 to listen and help.

 Villa Healing Center is a residential mental health facility for adults 18 and older, licensed by the California Department of Social Services.
 Villa Healing does not provide standalone outpatient programs, intensive outpatient programs, partial hospitalization programs, or virtual outpatient services.

-Villa Healing fits into the continuum of care in three ways.
+The Villa Healing Center fits into the continuum of care in three ways.
 First, it is the appropriate destination when residential is the right level based on clinical assessment.
 Adults whose outpatient care has not produced improvement, or whose situation requires daily structure, often benefit from a residential stay.
 Second, Villa Healing coordinates step-down referrals to outpatient providers when adults discharge, including a continuing-care plan that may involve outpatient psychotherapy, psychiatric medication management, family therapy, or peer support.
 Third, the program accepts admissions from adults currently in outpatient care whose clinical picture has changed and now warrants residential treatment.

 What Villa Healing does not provide: standalone outpatient psychotherapy, IOP groups, PHP programming, virtual outpatient sessions, or pay-per-session counseling.
 Adults seeking outpatient care can use the directories in the next section.